apache/ozone-site/docs/08-developer-guide/04-project/02-release-guide.md

 svn commit -m "Ozone $VERSION RC$RC"
 ```

-- Check the results using your browser by connecting to [https://dist.apache.org/repos/dist/dev/ozone/](https://dist.apache.org/repos/dist/dev/ozone/)
+- Check the results by opening the [dev directory](https://dist.apache.org/repos/dist/dev/ozone/) in your browser.

 ### Upload the Artifacts to Apache Nexus